WHAT is APT?

 Water is not gravity eliminated but offsets the downward force of gravity.
 Buoyancy assists movement and decreases joint compression.

-Gradual pressure on the body in a standing position and is proportional to depth of immersion.
+This is gradual pressure on the body in a standing position and is proportional to depth of immersion.
 Hydrostatic pressure moves fluid through the lymphatic and vascular network from the limbs to the thoracic and pelvic cavities.
 It reduces limb swelling and improves heart efficiency (Vilalta, 2013, Becker, 2011).

 Uses wave action to create positive and negative pressures (undulating) produced by client or therapist.
 Any movement in the water creates waves that can gently or radically challenge balance in any direction.
 Creates multidirectional proprioceptive response to limb moving in water, not a linear plane of movement.
 Gentle wave action can mimic lymphatic massage (Tidhar, 2008).